dabamos/openadms-node/docs/installation.rst

 Source Code
 -----------

-The latest release of OpenADMS Node can be downloaded from `GitHub`_.
-If you want to use a more recent version of OpenADMS Node, you can get the master branch from the `GitHub repository`_ using the Git version control system.
-Clone the master branch with:
+The release versions of OpenADMS Node are hosted on `GitHub`_.
+If you like to download a more recent version, you can clone the master branch from the `GitHub repository`_ using the Git version control system:

 ::

     $ git clone https://github.com/dabamos/openadms-node.git

-The master branch is available as a `Zip archive`_ on the GitHub website for those who do not want to use Git.
+The master branch is available as a `Zip archive`_ for those who do not want to use Git.

 Python
 ------

-The software is written in the Python programming language.
-A recent Python 3 interpreter is required to run the programme. `CPython 3.6`_ and `PyPy3.5`_ are supported.
+OpenADMS Node is written in Python.
+A recent Python 3 interpreter is required to run the software. `CPython 3.6`_ and `PyPy3.5`_ are supported.
+Interpreters are available for all modern operating systems.

 Microsoft Windows Vista/7/8/10
     Download the latest release from the Python website and execute the